Edu211/Edu211/README.md

-- 👋 Hi, I’m @Edu211
+- :angola: Hi, I’m @Edu211
-- 👀 I’m interested in aprender mais sobre codigos
+- :hear_no_evil: I’m interested in aprender mais sobre codigos
-- 🌱 I’m currently learning HTML and CSS
+- :shipit: I’m currently learning HTML and CSS
-- 📫 How to reach me eduardo.santos.borges@escola.pr.gov.br
+- :TV: How to reach me eduardo.santos.borges@escola.pr.gov.br

 <!---
 Edu211/Edu211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.